Bill Hader: Marriage and relationships

+Interests

+Hader is an avid reader who has said that he "didn't really go to college, which is probably why [he] enjoy[s] reading the classics."
+He named works by Tobias Wolff, Fyodor Dostoevsky, William Faulkner, Richard Ford, George Saunders, and Jun'ichirō Tanizaki as influences.
+He is a fan of the Chicago Cubs.
+He is also an avid cinephile, enjoying films of the Golden Age of Hollywood as well as films directed by the Coen Brothers, Stanley Kubrick, and Akira Kurosawa.

+Health issues

-Hader has anxiety.
-During his tenure on Saturday Night Live, he suffered from anxiety and sleep problems.
-He never felt "truly comfortable" throughout his first four seasons.
-He was insecure that he had less comedy experience than his peers.
-He would often not sleep on Fridays before the show and would feel light-headed before broadcasts.
-He was neurotic regarding his performances; Hader called his early performances "rigid".
-On one occasion, he began having a panic attack, live on air, while impersonating Julian Assange.
-It was the final episode of 2010 (hosted by Jeff Bridges), and Hader remembered; "It felt like someone was sitting on my chest.
+Hader has an anxiety disorder.
+During his tenure on Saturday Night Live, he had anxiety and sleep problems.
+He never felt "truly comfortable" during his first four seasons.
+He worried that he had less comedy experience than his peers, would often not sleep on Fridays before the show, and felt lightheaded before broadcasts.
+He was neurotic about his performances, and he called his early appearances "rigid."
+During the final show of 2010, he began having a panic attack, live on air, while impersonating Julian Assange.
+He recalled: "It felt like someone was sitting on my chest.
 I couldn't breathe, I started sweating.
-I thought, This is not good — abort! abort!"
-Hader is also prone to migraines, and also suffered one live on air; Jason Sudeikis had to guide him on and offstage as he couldn't see anything.
-Lorne Michaels tried to put him at ease after the incident by remarking to him, "You can work here as long as you want."
+I thought, This is not good—abort! abort!"
+Lorne Michaels tried to put him at ease after the incident by telling him, "You can work here as long as you want."
+Hader is prone to migraines.
+He also has a severe peanut allergy.

-Hader is an avid reader who has said that he "didn't really go to college, which is probably why [he] enjoy[s] reading the classics".
-He named works by Tobias Wolff, Fyodor Dostoevsky, William Faulkner, Richard Ford, George Saunders, and Jun'ichirō Tanizaki among the books on his shelves.

-Hader married writer and director Maggie Carey in 2006; they have three daughters together.
-They announced their separation in November 2017, with Hader filing for divorce that December.
-The uncontested divorce reached a settlement in March 2018, and was finalized three months later.

-In 2019, Hader began dating actress Rachel Bilson, with whom he had co-starred in The To Do List.
-The couple made their first appearance at the 77th Golden Globe Awards in 2020, and it was reported that they had ended their relationship in July 2020.

-Hader began dating actress Anna Kendrick in late 2020 or early 2021.
-It was reported on June 28, 2022 that they had ended their relationship.

-He has a severe peanut allergy.